-“What next?” she demands, pen at aready.
+“What next?” she demands, pen at a-ready.

 She writes it down.
 “What next?”

-The wine arrives and I am happy to report here that it is perfectly nice, which is all the wine vocabulary I can muster at this moment.
-I sip and enjoy and watch as two tall, skinny girls with long flowing hair, dressed in long, black party dresses (très chic) enter the restaurant.
+However, unaware of future Moldovan adventures, I sip and enjoy my wine, and watch as two tall, skinny girls with long flowing hair, dressed in long, black party dresses (très chic) enter the restaurant.
 One sits down at the piano, the other positions under her chin the violin she was carrying.
 Live music!

 It’s beginning to look like this restaurant is not quite as generic as my first impression had indicated.
-Glancing around, I catch sight of a huge painting of a sort not found in American family-friendly hotels.
+Glancing around, I catch sight of a huge painting of a sort not found in American family-friendly restaurants.
 It’s full of shocking images: Half naked people!
 Bare breasts!

 My salad consumed, the fish arrives, tail and eyeballs and all.
 Fortunately I’ve been around a bit and have seen – if not eaten – many a fish eyeball.
 The grilled swimmer is tastefully arranged on a plate with lettuce and red cabbage.
 I dig in and rejoice to find that the sea bream is meaty and tasty, if slightly overcooked.
 But I am not complaining since here is proof there is more than canned sardines in my future.
-Canned sardines, as many of you will know, can be found in most nooks and crannies of the globe along with Coca Cola and Nescafé instant coffee.
+Canned sardines, as many of you expats and travelers will know, can be found in most nooks and crannies of the globe along with Coca Cola and Nescafé instant coffee.

 I’m feeling rather surreal sitting here so far away from my American bed and uncleaned oven, eating fish in a landlocked country, listening to the Moldovan musical maidens playing a tune from West Side Story: Somewhere there’s a place for us, somewhere a place for us . . .